 As per an RBI notification in September 2016, all credit information companies/agencies will have to provide one full credit report free of cost, on request, once a calendar year, to individuals whose credit data they hold w.e.f January 01, 2017.

-But wait, how many of you have ever requested their credit report previously, or are even aware of what a credit report is? 🙄
+But wait, how many of you have still never requested their credit report previously, or are even aware of what a credit report is? 🙄

 So what is a credit report?